-Before delving into the specific exercises and workouts that burn fat, it’s helpful to address what is meant by “fat burning.”
+Before delving into the specific exercises and weight loss workouts that burn fat, it’s helpful to address what is meant by “fat burning.”
 When most people say they want to lose weight, they mean they want to lose body fat.
 “Weight” refers to lean mass as well, which includes muscle, bone, organs, etc., so fat-burning workouts are designed to help you lose body fat.

 Importantly, exercise can help you lose body fat in several ways, as described below.